Ideas to Empower Student Learning in the Classroom

 Show Positive Regard but don’t Heap Praises

-Hard as it may be at times, it is important nonetheless, to express that we as educators, see value in our students, that we see them as capable of achieving academic success.
+Hard as it may be at times, it is essential, nonetheless, to express that we as educators.
+See value in our students, that we see them as capable of achieving academic success.
 However, heaping praises on students even when they haven’t done anything particularly praiseworthy, is not a great teaching strategy.
-This conveys that your expectations of your students are low and that they don’t need to work hard in the class.
-The last thing you want as an educator is to not use the tremendous potential of student progress that comes with having high expectations in your class and giving away easy praise to students subconsciously relays the message that the bar is set too low.
+This conveys that your expectations of your students are low.
+And that they don’t need to work hard in the class.
+The last thing you want as an educator is not to use the tremendous potential of student progress.
+That comes with having high expectations in your class and giving away easy praise to students subconsciously.
+The message is that the bar is set too low.

-The importance of effective management of expectations in your class can’t be overstated.
-As educators, we must always have high expectations of our students which will naturally lead them to put their efforts in the right direction.
+The importance of effectively managing expectations in your class can’t remain overstated.
+As educators, we must always have high expectations of our students.
+Which will naturally lead them to put their efforts in the right direction.
 To that end, the ideas discussed in this article might come in handy.
 Happy Teaching!